arcxp-ce-support/Fusion-Training-User-Stories/README.md

     useEffect(() => getActionParam(), []);

-5. Now we can render the appropiate component based on the actionID which is the url hash, let's add the conditional rendering!
+5. Now we can render the appropriate component based on the actionID which is the URL hash, let's add the conditional rendering!

     ```
     return (